SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-image-for-status.md

 ## What sort of images can I use?

 The image you choose should represent pictorially the status it stands for.
-The status image for a project that has been inactive for a long time might, for example, be a spider's web.
+The status image for a project that has been inactive for a long time could, for example, be a spider's web.

 [!include[File type and size](../../includes/image-type-and-size.md)]